scoconno/scoconno.github.io/Time/measurement/notes.md

 ![image](pend.gif)

 These clocks measure the passage of time via a certain change.
 We use the flow of sand, or the swing of the pendulum, to indicate to us that time is passing.
 If the process is regular, we assume the clocks are ticking along accurately with the flow of time.
 But how can we know that the process is regular unless we have direct access to time?
-Even if judge our pendulum clock's accuracy by comparing its time to the time of the atomic clock, how can we judge the accuracy of the atomic clock without some further process to compare the atomic clock to?
+Even if we judge our pendulum clock's accuracy by comparing its time to the time of the atomic clock, how can we judge the accuracy of the atomic clock without some further process to compare the atomic clock to?

 The problem is this: it seems we could only truly assess the accuracy of a standard clock if we could access time itself, not any process or change, but all we have direct access to are processes and change.
 This problem has two radically different philosophical answers: